Installation, Power Line & Lightning / Grounding Safety

 *NOTE: READ & OBEY ALL SAFETY WARNINGS – INSTALLING NEAR POWER LINES OR FALLING/SLIPPING ARE SOME INSTALL DANGERS THAT CAN BE DEADLY!

 NO LIABILITY DISCLAIMER:

 Top Notch Antennas LLC dba Range Xperts is not liable for any product, property, bodily, personal harm, injury, or damages resulting from the installation (proper or improper) of this product or the continued use thereof.
+Nor is any coverage, protection, liability or insurance offered with the sale of our products.
 Never install near power lines, it's deadly and you're putting your own life at risk.
 Using ladders, climbing towers or onto roofs, slipping, falling, cuts or eye injury from antenna parts with sharp ends/corners/edges/burrs, lightning, and power lines are just some dangerous install risks & liabilities that are assumed entirely by the end user using and/or installing the product(s).
 When in doubt, hire a local professional to do this for you.

 We (Top Notch Antennas LLC dba Range Xperts) are also not liable for any product, property, bodily, or personal harm or damages at any time from either any natural or unnatural events, including weather, storms, lightning, fire, tornadoes, hurricanes, and/or disasters and offers no insurance for such events of any kind, however if a Range Xperts product itself is damaged and still under warranty, we may replace the Range Xperts products and/or their respective parts per the terms outlined in our Two Year Limited warranty policy.
 Note that our Two Year Limited Warranty only covers the replacement of Range Xperts antenna products and their respective parts only, no other coverage is granted, expressed or implied.